 COMMENTARY

-RNP flight plans will consist of a limited subset of the path terminators defined in Section 4.3.2.2.
+RNP flight plans will consist of a limited subset of the path terminators defined in Section Error!
+Reference source not found..
 These RNP routes and procedures will contain embedded information which establishes the RNP values which apply to the active or next path terminator; in the absence of the embedded RNP information, RNP may be determined or designated by default according to the airspace or environment.
 When the system is operated using the default RNP values, the system will require navigation environment (i.e., oceanic, enroute, terminal, approach) logic to ensure the proper transition from one RNP default value to another.

 The system should output the current RNP and EPU values on the general-purpose output buses.